 Grossman fellows are selected through a competitive process on the basis of commitment to shaping health care delivery policy in the United States.
 First preference is given to licensed physicians, although talented candidates who are concurrently pursing an M.D. may also be considered.

 Steps to Apply

-- Apply to Harvard Kennedy School's MPP or MPA2 program.
-The application for fall 2019 admission will be available in early September, 2018 with a December 3, 2018 deadline.
+- Apply to Harvard Kennedy School's MPP or MPA2 program by December 3, 2018.

 - After submitting an admission application, apply for financial aid, indicating your interest in the Grossman Fellowship.
 The deadline will be in late January, 2019.